 Isn’t this just the prettiest spot for a family portrait?

 We also did get to see the beach part of Anastasia Island right before I headed out of town to catch my flight from Jacksonville.
 I love the ease of flying into the Atlantic Coast and how it took no time to make it from lunch at Mango Mango’s, one of Jade’s favorite local haunts.
-After a feast of coconut shrimp and pulled pork corn cakes, let me just say this: Mango Mango’s needs to be on your St. Augustine eat list.
+After a feast of coconut shrimp and pulled pork corn cakes, let me just say this: Mango Mango’s needs to be on your eat list during your weekend in St. Augustine.

 Since we were just feet from the beach, obviously we had to stop for a brief photo shoot.
 It would have been criminal not to.
 Though they’re but miles apart.
 Anastasia Island’s dunes are so dramatically different than the beaches of Vilano.